CoffeaTeam/coffea-casa/docs/cc_setup.rst

     cluster.scale(10)
     client = Client(cluster)

-You can usa an adaptive mechanism for Dask job autoscaling.
+You can use an adaptive mechanism for Dask job autoscaling.
 This will scales Dask clusters automatically based on scheduler activity:

 .. code-block:: python